Aiven-Open/klaw-docs/docs/notifications/email-notification.md

 Email notifications can be sent to users when actions are performed in Klaw that requires their attention.

-Skip to see all notifications sent and to which users [Email Matrix](#email-matrix) below
+Skip to see all notifications sent and to which users [Email matrix](#email-matrix) below

 ## Configure email notifications